 I’m 25, will be 26 few months from now.
-On some point, it’s tiring to hear: “Why are you still single?”, “Don’t you have any plans to get married?”, “Are you too picky in choosing your partner that’s why you’re still single?” and the list goes on…
+At some point, it’s tiring to hear: “Why are you still single?”, “Don’t you have any plans to get married?”, “Are you too picky in choosing your partner that’s why you’re still single?” and the list goes on…

 As a lady following Christ, there’s a need to pray for EVERYTHING.
 No exemptions.
 Every issue also in this lifetime should be consulted to the Holy Book.
 It’s the only book we could rely on in every situation we are in — may it be in blissful times or when getting through the dark valleys of life.
 In walking thru this Christian living, we get to be tempted to swerve from what God has in stored for us; that’s why prayers and perspicacity is our weapon when we find ourselves in sudden crossroads along the way.
 Bible verses also keep us guided and a big help in times of uncertainties.
 So for today’s post, I’ll share to you how I kept my faith intact and still be joyful while waiting for “the one” through God’s words.